jilljenn/fatedm/index.md

 # Venue

-The FATED workshop will be held in Ifrane, Morocco.
+The FATED workshop will be held virtually in conjunction with EDM (details to be determined).

 # Important Dates